joinpursuit/values_types_operators_assignment/README.md

 * `true && false`
 * `20 % 6`
 * `'a' + 'b'`
+* `false and true` // Boolean expresion, evaluates to false, because && (and) requires both sides to be true to yield true

 2. What will the following return?
 * `typeof 4`